Adderall Risks: Much More Than You Wanted To Know

 That makes “only give Adderall to people with ADHD” a moral judgment, not a medical one.
 Adderall doesn’t “cure” the “disease” of ADHD, at least not in the same way penicillin cures syphilis.
 Adderall will give everyone better concentration, and we’ve judged that it’s okay for people with terrible concentration to use it to overcome their handicap, but not okay for people with already-fine concentration to use it to become superhuman.

 We could still have a principled definition of ADHD.
-It would be something like “People below the 5th percentile in ability to concentrate, as measured by this test.”
+It would be something like “People below the Nth percentile in ability to concentrate.”
 Instead, we use the DSM, which advises us to diagnose people with ADHD if they say they have at least five symptoms from a list.
 The list has things like “often has difficulty sustaining attention” and “often has difficulty organizing tasks”.
 How often?
 You know, often!
 And if you work as a Senior Regional Manipulator Of Tiny Numbers, you’re going to have attention problems a lot more “often” than the rest of us.

 So the DSM criteria are kind of meaningless, but that’s fine, because people can just lie about them anyway.